 Campbell is the world's #1 maker of soups although its operations are now mainly confined to the Americas and Asia Pacific.
 The group is best known for its iconic red-and-white soup brand, still a dominant player in the US market.
 This is supported by a range of other Campbell's soup lines as well as a small portfolio of non-soup brands including Pepperidge Farm baked goods, Prego and Pace sauces, V8 juice and Australian biscuit-maker Arnott's.
 More recently, the group has entered the fresh vegetable snack market in North America with a series of acquisitions.
 Salty snacks joined the portfolio in 2018 with the bolt-on of the Snyder's-Lance pretzel business.
+However the group has for years been troubled by uneven performance.
 Campbell's accelerated the expansion of its European business in early 2001 with the acquisition of Oxo, Batchelors and other leading culinary brands from Unilever.
 However that deal was largely unpicked five years later when the UK portfolio was sold on to Premier Foods, leaving Campbell's with no local presence in Britain.
 Another non-core subsidiary, Godiva chocolates, was sold in 2008.
+Another attempt to diversify, this time into fresh vegetable snacks in the US in the 2010s, also proved disastrous.
+In 2018, the group said it would dispose of not only the fresh vegetable unit but also all its remaining operations outside North America.

 Which agencies handle advertising for Campbell Soup?
 Find out more from the Account Assignments database.